Skip to Content

 Label 1: Type of debt the notice relates to

+The DPN shown below is for outstanding GST amounts, however there are also DPNs for Superannuation Guarantee Charge and PAYG Withholding.
 Each type of DPN is issued as a separate letter, so if you receive a GST DPN and there is also superannuation and PAYG withholding owing on the account, you will likely receive 3 letters in total.
 Generally these are issued at the same time.
+These are the key tax obligations that can trigger personal liability for directors.

 Label 2: The date of issue